raphael-mammeri/raphael-mammeri.github.io/docs/docs/notes/probability/integration.md

 !!! warning
     Page in progress.
 There may be typos and the content is subject to change.

-# Basic Definitions and Results of the Integral
+## Basic Definitions and Results of the Integral

+This is a reference to [Semi-Rings definition](semi-rings)

 In this section $(\Omega, \mathcal{A}, \mu)$ will be a measure space.
 Let $\mathbb{E}$ be the set of simple functions on $\Omega$ and
 $\mathbb{E}^+$ the set of positive simple functions (values in $[0, \infty]$).